‹ Back to New at Amity Blog

 With growth rates slowing down in developed economies, the pharma giants are shifting their focus toward the emerging regions like India, Brazil, and Sub-Saharan Africa.

-• The pharma industry in India is expected to culminate in a $130 billion turnover by 2030.
+• The pharmaceutical industry news in India is expected to culminate in a $130 billion turnover by 2030.

 • The pharma sector of Africa is registering a small 9% CAGR in the volume of demand for generics and vaccines.